openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 Specifically, value classes still use _reference types_.
 This means they are nullable, and therefore must account for `null` somehow in their representation, which may have a footprint cost.
-Similarly, they still offer the initialization safety guarantees that we've come to expect from classes, which also has a cost to preserve.
-For certain use cases, it may be desirable to additionally give up something else to gain the maximum flatness and density possible -- and that something else is reference-ness.
+Similarly, value classes offer the initialization safety guarantees that we've come to expect from classes, which also has a cost to preserve, compared to primitives.
+For certain use cases, we may desire to additionally give up something else to gain the maximum flatness and density possible -- and that something else is reference-ness.